 (Interestingly enough, if you’re questioning whether or not to return to work at all, you should know that these numbers change after another six months.
 Twelve months after moms go back to work, working mothers tend to have better or equal mental health compared to moms who did not return.
 This confirms what you pretty much already suspect: that these sort of things are really the hardest early on.)

-In addition to the emotional and physical contact bond that your closeness with Baby helps to foster, being on leave in the early weeks of your child’s life makes it easier for you to take Baby to healthcare check-ups and immunizations, which, as you can imagine, has long-term positive effects on her health.
+In addition to the emotional and physical contact bond that your closeness with Baby helps to foster, being on leave in the early weeks of your child’s life makes it easier for you to take Baby to healthcare check-ups and immunizations, which, as you can imagine, has long-term positive effects on their health.

 Paid leave is ideal, and it’s a standard in all but one of the world’s 41 industrialized countries – looking at you, United States.
 But even if your leave isn’t paid, it can still help your job in certain ways.